Home » Running Muscles for Speed » Antagonist Muscles For Running Speed: The Hidden Role Of Organized Opposition

 👉 Not just stronger—but more organized under speed.

-⚡ Some muscles support speed through how they oppose—not just how they contract.
+⚡ Some muscles contribute to running speed through how they coordinate with opposing muscles—not just how they contract.

 ➡️ How to Run Faster: The Complete Guide to Improving Speed Step by Step